vrokad/build-guide/topic/k2c-qli-build-ga/flash_images_unregistered.rst

 ------------------------------------

 The device must be in EDL mode before you flash the software.
-The Qualcomm RB3 Gen 2 platform enters EDL mode if there is no image on the device after power up or if it is corrupted.
+The Qualcomm RB3 Gen 2 device enters EDL mode if there is no image on the device after power up or if it is corrupted.
 To force the device into EDL mode, use any one of the following methods: